YandanYang/DES/README-gazetracker.md

 ### Prerequisites

 - The pupil version(pupil-0.9.14) need python3.
 So I install python3.5 on Ubuntu 16.04.
-- CUDA
+- CUDA.
+We test with Cuda V9.0.176.
 - Opencv.
+We test with oepncv-3.2.0-dev.
 This is also a dependency of Pupil.
 So we will install opencv later.

 ### Installing